Workplace Menopause Action Plans & Education

 Be a leader!
 Offer menopause education to your employees and design a menopause action plan with your employees through effective co-design.

-Workplace Menopause Audit
+Workplace Menopause Action Plans

 Most workplace menopause strategies focus on awareness building or wellbeing initiatives.
 You may have even see menopause education delivered as a standard offering in your workplace.
 But menopause is not an isolated issue.
 Education alone will not support workplace engagement and retention for women experiencing symptoms of perimenopause and menopause.